An event this week brought remote workers from around the world together to talk about mental health.

 She added that burn-out was also a big problem, with remote workers overcompensating for the ‘privilege’ of working from home.
 She advised taking regular breaks to walk around, being aware of overworking tendencies, networking and investing in your home office environment, for instance, in a decent chair.
 She spoke of the need for employers to create ways for remote workers to feedback, given they were at risk of being talked over in conference calls, and to have spontaneous conversations.
 Technology tools were good, but the main thing was for managers to focus on outputs and to trust their team members.

-She reiterated that isolation was a challenge for remote workers, especially since many people found their friends through work.
+She said that isolation was a challenge for remote workers, especially since many people found their friends through work.
 She advised going to “where the community is already”, such as using co-working spaces at least one day a week, volunteering or business networks.

 She said: “Sometimes employers hand employees the option of working remotely, but they do not realise it is a completely different culture.
 Everything at work is scheduled and there are meetings.
 At home you are completely on your own.
 It can be overwhelming.”